jonathanlewell/modernthaifood/site/content/thai-recipes/thai-green-curry-with-beef.md

 +++
 title= "Thai Green Curry With Beef" description= "This classic dish should never be extremely hot.
 Its base is a paste of fresh small green chillies, galangal and lemon grass.
-Learn how to make it in less than an hour here." featured_image= "/img/dish-green-curry-beef-sweet-corn-tomato-min.jpg" date= "2018-02-15" draft= false
+Learn how to make it in less than an hour here." featured_image= "/img/recipes-green-curry-beef-sweet-corn-tomato-finished.jpg" date= "2018-02-15" draft= false
 +++

-## "Kaeng khiaw-waan neua kup, kao pod lai ma kheua ted"
+## A Thai classic main course that's not too hot and full of taste

 This classic dish should never be extremely hot.
 Its base is a paste of fresh small green chillies, galangal and lemon grass.
 Fresh baby sweetcorns add a light crunchiness, while the tomatoes add delightful colour.

 You can use lamb, turkey or chicken fillets instead of beef if you prefer.

+- Thai name: "Kaeng khiaw-waan neua kup, kao pod lai ma kheua ted"
-Preparation time: 30 minutes
+- Preparation time: 30 minutes
-Cooking time: 20 minutes
+- Cooking time: 20 minutes
-Serves: 4 people
+- Serves: 4 people
-Serve as one of the main dishes
+- Serve as one of the main dishes

 ## Ingredients